nodepile/phptelemetry/README.md

 use NodePile\PHPTelemetry\DriverManagerFactory;
 use NodePile\PHPTelemetry\Logger;

-// For now i createdf just a simple cli and a file driver but you can expand this by creating however many driver you need.
+// For now i created just a simple cli and a file driver but you can expand this by creating however many driver you need.
 $config = [
 	'default' => 'cli',